Dv04/Vision_Transformer/CONTRIBUTING.md

 10. Create a [Pull Request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)!

 11. Congratulations!
-You've made your first contribution to [HMS](https://github.com/Dv04/Vision_Transformer/graphs/contributors)!
+You've made your first contribution to [HMS](https://github.com/Dv04/Alumni_Management/graphs/contributors)!

-🏆 After this, the maintainers will review the PR and will merge it if it helps move the Vision_Transformer project forward.
+🏆 After this, the maintainers will review the PR and will merge it if it helps move the Alumni_Management project forward.
 Otherwise, it will be given constructive feedback and suggestions for the changes needed to add the PR to the codebase.

 ---

 ## 💥 Issues

-In order to discuss changes, you are welcome to [open an issue](https://github.com/Dv04/Vision_Transformer/issues/new/choose) about what you would like to contribute.
+In order to discuss changes, you are welcome to [open an issue](https://github.com/Dv04/Alumni_Management/issues/new/choose) about what you would like to contribute.
 Enhancements are always encouraged and appreciated.